hickeng/financial/problems.md

 Impact:
 * all cash proceeds recognized as gain without unless reporting an adjustment on Form 8949
 * use of Supplement values as adjustment will overstate cost basis resulting in underpayment of tax
+* lots of frustration and confusion around how to get a correct Form 8949 or the inputs to such

 ## Fractional share sold at incorrect price